Public Safety

 Parking is permitted in all paved and gravel parking lots designated for student parking.
 Parking is not permitted in fire lanes; within 10 feet of a fire hydrant; along yellow-painted curbs; within 20 feet of a crosswalk; within 30 feet of an intersection, stop sign or other traffic control device; alongside or opposite any street excavation or obstruction, outside designated parking lanes or any place where signs prohibit parking.

 Vehicle registration is mandatory.
 No vehicle shall be parked on campus which does not display a campus parking decal, except for visitors to the campus.
-Vehicles may be registered at the Campus Safety & Security Department, 140 Technology Education Lab or the Office of Admissions, 148 Public Service Bldg.
+Vehicles may be registered at the Campus Public Safety Department located in the Technical Education Lab Room 140.
+For the Borra Center, please visit the security desk in the Borra lobby.
+Vehicle Registration is free of charge.

 Campus traffic and parking regulations are derived from Ohio Traffic Laws and were developed for the safety of all persons on campus and to ensure the orderly flow of traffic and uncongested parking.
 Parking violations may result in a fine and/or the vehicle being towed and impounded with the owner having to pay all costs associated therewith.
 Unpaid fines may result in registration for future classes being withheld.
-Fines can be paid online via CashNet or by credit card, cash or cashiers check at the Business Office, 222 Public Service Building.
+Fines can be paid online via CashNet or by credit card, cash or cashier’s check at the Business Office, Public Service Building Room 126.

 Campus Environment

 Students have the right to a campus and classroom environment that is safe, secure, and conducive to learning.
 In support of this, the student has the right to express his/her concerns if it negatively affects his/her environment.
 For classroom issues, the student should first contact the course instructor.
 If the student is not satisfied with the outcome of this discussion, then he/she has the right to contact the program chair of the department in which this course is housed.
 For student services issues, the student should first contact the department chair or the Office of Student Affairs.
-If there is a reason to believe there is immediate danger, the student should contact the Campus Safety & Security Department either in person (140 Technology Education Lab), by campus phone (8499) or cell phone (419) 995-8499.
-More information can be found on the Security webpage.
+If there is a reason to believe there is immediate danger, the student should contact the Campus Public Safety Department either in person (Technical Education Lab Room 140 or the security desk at the Borra Center), by campus phone (8499) or cell phone (419) 995-8499.
+More information can be found on the Public Safety webpage.

 Tobacco-Free